-Under s 46 of the Legal Profession Uniform Law Application Act 2014 and s 9 of the Legal Profession Uniform Law Application Regulation 2015 [NSW], the law practice must deposit prescribed amounts into a statutory deposit account opened by the law practice in the name of the Law Society at an authorised deposit-taking institution (ADI) nominated by the Law Society.
+Under s 46 of the Legal Profession Uniform Law Application Act 2014 and s 9 of the Legal Profession Uniform Law Application Regulation 2015 [NSW], a law practice must deposit a prescribed amount, out of the money that is held in a general trust account, into a statutory deposit account opened by the law practice in the name of the Law Society at an authorised deposit-taking institution (ADI) nominated by the Law Society.

 The Law Society holds the money deposited in trust for law practices and must repay it on demand.
 Until repaid, the money in the statutory deposit account may be invested by the Law Society.
 Any interest received on statutory deposit investments must be placed into the Public Purpose Fund, which is used to support services to the community, such as the Pro Bono Referral Scheme.